Stefano Palmieri

 Stefano Palmieri (born 18 September 1964) is a Sammarinese politician, who served as a Captain Regent of San Marino together with Matteo Ciacci from 1 April 2018 to 1 October 2018.
 He had previously served in the same position for the semester from 1 October 2009 to 1 April 2010, alongside Francesco Mussoni.

 Life

-Member of the Popular Alliance (Alleanza Popolare), Palmieri is in the Grand and General Council since 2006.
-He was one of the founders of "Movimento Biancoazzurro" that merged into Alleanza Popolare in 2005.
+Member of the Popular Alliance (Alleanza Popolare), Palmieri has been in the Grand and General Council since 2006.
+He was one of the founders of "Movimento Biancoazzurro" which merged into Alleanza Popolare in 2005.

 Palmieri is a certified accountant, married and father of two sons.